mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### Ethernet, DAC, or fiber?

-If you're building a 1 Gbps network, you can just by regular RJ45 Ethernet cables and call it a day.
+If you're building a 1 Gbps network, you can buy regular RJ45 Ethernet cables and call it a day.

 If you go above 1 Gbps speeds, you have to choose between Ethernet or fiber cables.

-With Ethernet, it's pretty simple.
+With Ethernet, it's simple.
 Your Ethernet adapter has an Ethernet port, so you plug in an Ethernet cable.
 Easy peasy!

 With fiber, cabling is more complicated.

 A fiber networking device will have an SFP or SFP+ port, but there's no such thing as an SFP or SFP+ cable.
 You need to convert SFP/SFP+ to something else.

-In my case, my network switch and 10G NICs all had SFP+ ports, so I knew the connections had to start and end with SFP+.
+My network switch and 10G NICs all had SFP+ ports, so I knew the connections had to start and end with SFP+.
 That meant my connection would look like:

-1. SFP+ port on my network swtich
+1. SFP+ port on my network switch
 1. SFP+ to _something_ Transceiver
 1. _something_ cable
 1. SFP+ to _something_ Transceiver